Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 VLY

-Valley National Bancorp (NASDAQ: VLY) has announced the full redemption of its 5.25% fixed-to-floating rate subordinated notes due 2030, totaling $115,000,000 in aggregate principal amount.
-The redemption date is set for June 15, 2025, and the notes will be redeemed at a price of 100% of the principal amount plus accrued and unpaid interest.
+Valley National Bancorp (NASDAQ: VLY) has announced the redemption of its 5.25% fixed-to-floating rate subordinated notes due 2030, totaling $115,000,000.
+The redemption date for the notes is set for June 15, 2025, at a redemption price of 100% of the principal amount plus accrued and unpaid interest up to the redemption date.

-This redemption signifies a strategic financial maneuver for Valley National Bancorp, aligning with its commitment to maintaining a strong balance sheet and capital base while supporting its business objectives.
+This redemption of subordinated notes reflects Valley National Bancorp's commitment to enhancing its financial position and capital structure, ultimately contributing to its ability to support the company's growth and strategic objectives.
 As a result of these announcements, the company's shares have moved 0.0% on the market, and are now trading at a price of $9.16.
-For the full picture, make sure to review VALLEY NATIONAL BANCORP's 8-K report.
+If you want to know more, read the company's complete 8-K report here.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.